Solicitors specialising in defending allegations of theft and robbery

 The definition can cover a whole range of offences from shoplifting to theft by finding to theft during the course of employment, theft of a motor vehicle and so on.

 Theft offences are one of the most common types of offences seen in the Magistrates Court.
-In 2014 more than 91,000 offenders were sentenced for matters of theft.
 More serious offences of the theft will be dealt with in the Crown Court, typically when there is a high value or a significant breach of trust.

 Sentencing powers available to the courts vary depending on the type and seriousness of the allegation charged and can range from an absolute discharge through to a lengthy custodial sentence.
 The Court will consider factors such as the value of the theft, the offender’s previous convictions and other aggravating features of the offence.

 Sentencing Guidelines – Theft Offences

-These new guidelines seek to emphasise the importance of considering the impact of a theft on a victim, looking specifically at factors such as emotional distress, inconvenience and loss of confidence, rather than just upon the financial loss sustained
+These sentencing guidelines for theft emphasise the importance of considering the impact of a theft on a victim, looking specifically at factors such as emotional distress, inconvenience and loss of confidence, rather than just upon the financial loss sustained

 A theft conviction is by definition a conviction for dishonesty and has a hugely detrimental effect on an individual’s character and future prospects.

 Olliers Solicitors – Specialist Criminal Defence Law Firm London & Manchester

+It is important that you seek representation from expert solicitors from an early stage in the proceedings.
 Defending allegations of robbery may involve expertise in dealing with phone evidence, cell site analysis, content of text messages as well as fingerprint evidence and evidence of undercover officers, particularly observation evidence.
+Often cases require careful negotiations to be made with the Crown and it is important you are represented by experienced solicitors from the outset.

 Olliers provide specialist advice and representation throughout England and Wales.
-We are the Manchester Legal Awards Crime Team of the Year 2017 and are ranked as a Top Tier criminal firm in both the 2017 edition of the Legal 500 and Chambers Directory 2018.
+We are previous winners of the Manchester Legal Awards Crime Team of the Year and are ranked as a Top Tier criminal firm in both the 2020 editions of the Legal 500 and Chambers Directory.